idep-nter/task-manager/README.md

-Very basic TO-DO app with user registration.
+Very simple TO-DO app with user registration.

 Once you register you automatically log in and you can start making tasks you want to do.